jonjay80/skillstorm-codebuild-ECS/README.md

 git push -u origin main
 ```
 27) You will be prompted to enter your username and password.
 Copy the username and password you generated in Step 10.
-28) In the AWS management console, choose CodeCommit and ensure your files were pushed to the repository successfully.
+28) In the AWS management console, choose **CodeCommit -> Repositories** and ensure your files were pushed to the repository successfully.
 You now have a **Git Repository** to store all of your source code.
 ```
 If you get an error "fatal: unable to access ...
 The requested URL returned error: 403"

 Troubleshoot as follows:
-(Windows) In windows search for "Credential Manager", within Credential manager, choose Windows Credentials and look under Generic Credentials and delete any line >that has "git:https://git-codecommit-us-east-1" in it.
+(Windows) In windows search for "Credential Manager", within Credential manager, choose Windows Credentials and look under Generic Credentials and delete any line that has "git:https://git-codecommit-us-east-1" in it.

 (Mac) Open up your Keychain and look in the Keychains list for line similar to the one above and delete them.

 Try to push to CodeCommit after doing these steps.
+You should be prompted to enter your username and password now.
 ```
 -----------------------------------------------------------------------------------------------------------------------------------------
 29) In the AWS management console, choose **CodeBuild -> Build Projects -> Create Build Project.**